stlineo/3script/README.md

 just be aware this doesnt install updated versions of software so after installing i highly recommmend updating the software you got (especially browsers).

+### stuff needed

+- python 3.11 installed (best to get it from microsoft store. idk why but the ms store version worked for me.)

 ### installation
 just download and run `Install3script.bat` from the releases tab :fr:

+### how to run this garbage

+wait for `Install3script.bat` finishes downloading.

+once its done open up PowerShell and type "python3 C:\3script\3script\script.py" or "python C:\3script\3script\script.py"

 ##### screenshot